50+ House Buying Tips

 Get the right survey

-There are three main types of survey.
+There are two main types of survey.
 The first is a homebuyer's report.
 This normally costs £300-£400 and is suitable for conventional properties less than 50 years old.

 For older or quirkier residences, consider a full structural survey.
 These are super-detailed, covering everything, and can cost up to £1,000, but often they're well worth the expense.
 It could well give you ammunition to haggle down the price.